 Steven is the co-creator and co-host of a radio show focused on arts education called, “The Voice of the Performing Arts” that appeared weekly on public radio WICR from the University of Indianapolis and was pod cast nationally through I tunes.
 Since its launch in March 2013 through 2016 over 500 guests appeared on the show including members of the US Congress, presidents of universities and executive and education directors from the some of the most prestigious arts organizations in the world.

 Steven is also the President and Founder of The Libman Group, an arts management consulting practice that focuses on operational planning, fund raising, governance, programming, strategic development and change management.

 Steven is the author of many articles that focus on arts administration and has been a regular contributor to the Indianapolis Business Journal and Arts Management Network magazine.
 He is a frequent speaker at conferences and recently lectured about fund raising before the National Guild for Community Arts Education, and was the keynote speaker for the Florida Alliance for Arts Education.
 Steven has also taught classes in leadership and fund raising to graduate students at Carnegie Mellon University, University of Pittsburgh, University of California/San Diego and Syracuse University.
-He is a member of the International Food & Wine Society, and recently contributed recipes for a book focused on wine.

 Steven holds a Bachelor of Arts Degree in Performing Arts Management from Rhode Island College and holds a Certificate in Strategic Perspectives in Non-profit Management from the Harvard University Graduate School of Business Administration, and a Certificate in Strategy from the Stanford University Graduate School of Business.